 The Climate Change connection

-But climate change is not just a matter of changes in long-term averages: it also supercharges short-term events.
+But climate change does not just alter long-term averages: it also supercharges short-term events.

 Saying that a particular event is “due to” or “caused by” climate change is rarely justified, but saying that it “was made more likely” by climate change may be valid.
 In fact, there’s a whole subsection of climate science, attribution theory, which studies the subject; this US site introduces its key concepts.